Sharing Jewish life is at the core of our development - across ages and from varied cultural backgrounds, JAQ is built

 The collection of artworks designed by Karl Duldig for the Kadimah Jewish Cultural Centre and National Library will be incorporated throughout our dynamic cultural centre.

 The artworks reflect the purpose of the building through references to Jewish culture, tradition and history, and interpret the ideas represented by the Hebrew word ‘Kadimah’, meaning ‘Forward’ or ‘Eastward’.

 Six memorial windows commemorate the six million Jewish people who lost their lives as victims of Nazi persecution while other motifs express hope for the future – juxtaposing the past appropriately while expressing positive new beginnings.

-The Jewish Holocaust Centre and the JAQ are both located on Selwyn Street, providing visitors with access to two important museums for exploration, education and excursions.
+Melbourne Holocaust Museum and the JAQ are both located on Selwyn Street, providing visitors with access to two important museums for exploration, education and excursions.

 JAQ is firmly committed to engaging and collaborating with diverse communities from Melbourne and beyond so that they make the cultural centre their own.
 Creating dialogue and building relationships are important aspects to develop a community destination with facilities and programming open to everyone.

 Food is an important part of Jewish culture, and JAQ will be home to a range of Jewish and non-Jewish food experiences.
 From destination dining to al fresco meeting spaces, people will find inclusive opportunities for dining in this new and diverse cultural precinct.

 “The Jewish Arts Quarter will be an important place for the community to celebrate and share Jewish history and traditions – and we are proud to be supporting what will be a wonderful new space.”